home-assistant/developers.home-assistant/docs/architecture/devices-and-services.md

 Configuration is provided by the user via a [Config Entry](../config_entries_index.md) or in special/legacy cases via [configuration.yaml](../configuration_yaml_index.md).

 The device integration (i.e. `hue`) will use this configuration to set up a connection with the device/service.
 It will forward the config entry (legacy uses discovery helper) to set up its entities in their respective integrations (light, switch).
+The device integration can also register their own services for things that are not made standardized.
+These services are published under the integration's domain, ie `hue.activate_scene`.

 The entity integration (i.e. `light`) is responsible for defining the abstract entity class and services to control the entities.